 Making a direct connection between our mission as a church and how we use our money is standard practice at Wheaton Bible Church.
 Why?
 Because without that clarity, we may fund a lot of good things but could miss out on some of the best things.

-Following a mission-focused plan means that our commitment to reaching the world has a dramatic impact on where the dollars given to our church are directed.
+Following a mission-focused plan means that our commitment to loving our neighbors and the nations has a dramatic impact on where the dollars given to our church are directed.
 What that means to us in financial terms is that even though we enjoy a sizable campus as a launching pad for all God has called us to do, we do not spend the majority of our funds on our facility at the expense of our Great Commission mandate.

 Bringing the Good News of God’s grace to those near and far is at the heart of what we do as a church—a reality that is reflected in how we spend the resources God, through the generosity of His people, entrusts to us.